 Teaming functionality with style, the geometric home decor trend comes alive through a kitchen splashback.
 A repeated staircase formation ticks every box while keeping the look to one wall.
 It’s not overpowering but it is tasteful!

 If you would rather keep your staircase to the working kind, highlight its natural geometry by painting the stairs themselves or the edging running vertically down the steps.
-Viewed from the side, the pop of colour highlights the clean lines at work in your home.
+Viewed from the side, a pop of colour will highlight the clean lines at work in your home.

 Last but not least, if painting your steps or installing new splashback fills you with fear, take it back to basics and update your lighting.
 Lower hanging lights can completely make a room, pinpointing the area’s focal point.
 Hung over a table, a geometric print lamp will draw you to the dining table, making it easier to get your family away from the TV and sat down for dinner…